Do not use CCAvenue for international payments. It does not work!

 I don’t remember how but on the fateful day of 23 May 2014 I ended up at CCAvenue and signed up under their Privilege Scheme.
 They have two schemes one where you do not pay any setup fees but pay higher in card processing charges, second is where you pay one time setup fee and pay less in charges.
-And the stupid fuck that I am I chose the other one.
+The latter isn’t inclusive of Fully-Verified’s video kyc and the charges for that would be taken separately.
 I paid the setup fees on 27 May.
 Rs.
 37,415.88.

 I wanted USD processing.
 I asked for it specifically before paying the setup fees.
 I confirmed it with one of their reps from marketing department.

 And the fun began.
 I had to provide them a list of documents, 13 to be precise.
 Even the Indian government doesn’t ask these many docs to issue a Passport!

 Any way I provided the documents and my account was activated, I came to know I can not process USD!